Darialyphia/tcg/docs/DESIGN_DOCUMENT.md

 - Health Points (HP): the amount of damage a unit can take before being destroyed

-- Job: used for certain effects (for example: increase the attack of all Mages) or Symmoning Evolution Cards
+- Job: used for certain effects (for example: increase the attack of all Mages)

 Creatures are either played in the Attack zone of Defense zone.
 Once summoned, they cannot change zone by themselves except via other card effects.
 They also cannot move inside their zone (move from one slot to another).
 The initial positioning of unit is thus a very important decision, as it could matter in some AOE effects.